Skip to main content

 Docker service not running

-Docker daemon stopped or not installed Start Docker, confirm docker info works for the deployment user, and inspect NemoClaw/OpenShell logs.
+Docker daemon stopped, not installed, or not reachable from the deployment user Start Docker, confirm docker info works for the deployment user, open a fresh login session after group changes, and inspect NemoClaw/OpenShell logs.

 Process stops after logout